 Payment is by any of our usual means.

 This service, only available to clients for one or more of our other services, allows you to exchange $ (US, C, A, NZ), £GB, or ¥en, for €, in our office.
 Advance reservation is recommended, as we do not normally keep meaningful cash on hand.
 There is no fixed charge, the exchange rate used is the “mid-market” interbank rate in vigour at the time of the transaction, and the cost is 3%.

 Our Emergency Wine List

 You never know when you might need a good bottle of wine, and it is our pleasure to supply one.
 This service is only available to guests in our apartments, to passengers on our trips, or to thirsty people who happen to stumble by.

 Several members of the Blue Marble crew are wine enthusiasts.
 We buy for our own cellars directly from independent winemakers, and keep a supply of these authentic terroir expressions on hand in the office.
 If you would enjoy a bottle from our selection, please feel free to stop by and pick one up.
 Whites are, of course, kept chilled.
-Currently available...
+Samples of wines recently available...

 - Jacquère (Savoie), recent vintage, Domaine de la Prieuré.